 Quality of a fine wine is greatly influenced by weather conditions during the grape growing season; often higher temperatures lead to better quality of grapes and wine.
-Due to differences in weather conditions from one year to the other, two consecutive vintages of the same wine may have very different quality, and hence, price.
-A striking example regarding the impact of weather on wine futures prices can be seen from the Bordeaux region where the summer of 2005 was very hot and dry, resulting in one of the finest vintages in recent years.
-Prior to the growing season in 2005, the wine futures for the 2004 vintage of Troplong Mondot was released to the market at the price of \$62/bottle.
-The impact of superior weather in the summer of 2005 was so big that the wine futures price for the 2005 Troplong Mondot jumped to \$233/bottle, corresponding to a 276% increase when compared with the futures price of the previous vintage.
-This is an example of the improved weather during the summer of 2005, and its impact on wine futures prices.
-Moreover, the positive weather during the summer of 2005 negatively impacted the 2004 vintage wine, and caused the bottle price of the 2004 vintage to go down to \$54 per bottle, resulting in a 13% reduction from its futures price from the prior year.
-This is an example where the growing weather condition not only influences the wine futures price of its vintage but also the evolution of a futures price to the bottle price in the previous vintage.
+Because of differences in weather conditions from one year to the other, two consecutive vintages of the same wine may have very different quality, and hence, price.
+A striking example regarding the impact of weather on wine futures prices can be seen from the Bordeaux region, where the summer of 2005 was very hot and dry, resulting in one of the finest vintages in recent years.
+Prior to the growing season in 2005, the wine futures for the 2004 vintage of Troplong Mondot were released to the market at the price of \$62/bottle.
+The impact of superior weather in the summer of 2005 was so big that the wine futures price for the 2005 Troplong Mondot jumped to \$233/bottle, a 276% increase.
+This is an example of the improved weather conditions from 2004 to 2005 and its impact on wine futures prices.
+Moreover, the positive weather during the summer of 2005 negatively impacted the 2004 vintage wine and caused the bottle price of that vintage to go down to \$54 per bottle, a 13% reduction from its futures price from the prior year.
+This is an example where the growing weather conditions not only influence the wine futures price but also the evolution of a futures price to the bottle price in the previous vintage.

 In addition to weather fluctuations, changes in the market conditions also drive fine wine prices.
 All fine wine futures and bottles are traded in London International Vintner's Exchange (Liv-ex) with standardized contracts.
-We use Liv-ex 100 index, composed of 100 most sought-after wines, in order to describe the fine wine market conditions.
-This index is declared as the "fine wine industry's leading benchmark" by Reuters.
-When Liv-ex 100 index decreased by 17.17% in 2008 (in comparison to 2007), the top Bordeaux winemakers priced their 2008 vintage wines 16.66% less than their 2007 vintage wines on average despite the highly similar weather conditions between the two growing seasons.
+We use Liv-ex 100 index, composed of the 100 most sought-after wines, to describe the fine wine market conditions.
+Reuters calls this index the "fine wine industry's leading benchmark."
+When Liv-ex 100 index decreased by 17.17% in 2008 (in comparison to 2007), the top Bordeaux winemakers priced their 2008 vintage wines 16.66% lower than their 2007 vintage wines on average, despite the highly similar weather conditions between the two growing seasons.
 Our analysis combines the impact of weather and market fluctuations in explaining the price evolution of wine futures and bottled wine.
 These price evolution functions are utilized in developing an analytical model to help the distributor's selection between wine futures and bottled wine.